Aquafina-water-bottle/jp-mining-note/docs/docs/images.md

       <figcaption>
         <span style="font-style: normal">(雑巾)</span>
         Naturally, the picture appears to the left if there is no definition.
-        The size of the picture will be slightly increased.
+        As of version `0.11.1.0`, the size of the picture will also be slightly increased.
       </figcaption>
     </figure>